-Mahindra Thar Powertrains: The new Thar is offered with both petrol and diesel engines.
-While the petrol engine is a new 2.0-litre turbocharged unit good for 150PS and 300Nm (MT)/320Nm (AT), the diesel engine is a 2.2-litre unit that produces 130PS and 300Nm.
+Mahindra Thar Powertrains: It is powered by both petrol and diesel engines.
+While the petrol engine is a new 2.0-litre turbocharged unit rated at 150PS and 300Nm (MT)/320Nm (AT), the diesel engine is a 2.2-litre unit that belts out 130PS and 300Nm.
 Both the engines get a 6-speed manual unit as standard while a 6-speed automatic can also be availed as an option.
-As a Thar staple, a 4x4 drivetrain is standard on both the powertrains.
+A 4x4 drivetrain is standard on both the powertrains.

 Mahindra Thar Safety: The off-roading-capable SUV gets safety features such as dual front airbags, ABS with EBD, rear parking sensors, and front seatbelt reminder as standard.